 If you’re not seeing the charges in your purchase history, the following are some possible reasons:

 If you have multiple Microsoft accounts associated to your payment option, you must sign in to each of your Microsoft accounts to review the purchase history.

 When you let another person use your payment option for a purchase or a subscription, the payment option is added to their Microsoft account and available for future purchases.
 You must have the child or other family member sign in to their Microsoft account, and then follow the steps in the View your Xbox purchase history online section so you can compare their purchase history to your bank or credit card statement.
 If you have an Xbox 360, you can also view your purchase history on the Xbox 360 console.

 If you compared your bank or credit card statement to your purchase history and all family members’ purchase histories and still can’t reconcile the charge, contact Xbox Support.

 I see the charge on my Microsoft account or my family members’ Microsoft account, but I did not authorize the purchase.

 If you see a charge you believe wasn’t authorized, see if it might be for one of the following reasons before contacting Xbox Support:

 Xbox Live Gold and Groove Music Pass both offer a one-month free trial when you sign up for a renewing one-month subscription.
 If you don’t turn off auto renewal before the trial period ends, you’ll be charged for the subscription.
 To turn off auto renewal for an Xbox subscription you no longer want, sign in to the Services & subscriptions page with your Microsoft account, and then select Cancel.

 All Xbox subscriptions purchased online or through the console are auto-renewing subscriptions, and you will continue to be charged unless you turn off auto renewal.
-If you need to cancel the subscription to stop being charged, you can manage your subscriptions online or on your Xbox 360 console.
+If you need to cancel the subscription to stop being charged, you can manage your subscriptions online or on your Xbox One or Xbox 360 console.